svnacho/Twitter-bot/README.md

 	}
 }
 ```
-Then, replace my garbage .txt file with whatever you want the bot tweeting.
-Note that the script will read the input .txt file line by line, so you should try to create a proper file separated in 140-length lines or less; otherwise the script will tweet every large line divided into as many lines as possible to tweet them (preceded by "1:", "2:" and so on):
+Then, replace my garbage `file.txt` with whatever you want the bot tweeting.
+Note that the script will read the input file line by line, so you should try to create a proper file separated in 140-length lines or less; otherwise the script will tweet every large line divided into as many lines as possible to tweet them (preceded by "1:", "2:" and so on):
 ```sh
 Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae ab illo inventore veritatis et quasi architecto